gophpeek/phpeek-fpm-exporter/README.md

 ## Building for Different Platforms

-ElasticPHP Agent builds fully static binaries that work on **all** Linux distributions:
+PHPeek PHP-FPM Exporter builds fully static binaries that work on **all** Linux distributions:

 ```bash
 # Build all platforms